1985 World Snooker Championship final: Legacy

 The final is one of the most famous snooker matches of all time.
 The match holds several records.
 The final is the longest match ever held over the length of 35 frames at 14 hours and 50 minutes.
 The concluding moments of the final were watched by 18.5 million viewers, which as of 2020 is the most ever in the United Kingdom for a broadcast after midnight and for any BBC2 programme.
 Taylor lost in the opening round at the following year's event, and Davis lost again in the final to Joe Johnson 12–18.
 He won the next three championships between 1987 and 1989, winning the event six times in total.
 Davis and Taylor met on one further occasion, in the quarter-final of the 1991 World Snooker Championship, Davis winning comfortably 13–7.
 Taylor never reached the final again, but did win the Masters in 1987, again producing a comeback, this time against Alex Higgins.

 Taylor's mother had died in September 1984, the year prior, so he had dedicated his win at the 1984 Grand Prix in October to her.
 His win at the world championship he also dedicated to his mother's life.
 On his return to Northern Ireland, Taylor received a victory parade in a Land Rover across his home town of Coalisland in front of 10,000 people.
 He was loaned mayoral robes on the day of the parade, and was accompanied by his wife and three children.
 He later signed a five-year contract with promoter Barry Hearn as his manager.
 The media described Davis as a "bad loser" for his silence and one-word responses to questions from David Vine at a press conference following the event.
-This was later used as the basis for a recurring character on the television show Spitting Image, based on Davis.
+This was later used as the basis for a recurring caricature of Steve Davis on the television show Spitting Image.